nuclearsandwich/Lesson-Plans/galaga/galaga.md

 ![](http://upload.wikimedia.org/wikipedia/en/thumb/2/2a/Galaga.png/220px-Galaga.png)

 [Galaga](http://en.wikipedia.org/wiki/Galaga) is a classic arcade game that first appeared in 1979, as a sequal to Galaxian.
 The goal of the game is to pilot your space ship, shooting down flying aliens, while avoiding their missiles.
-Desispite being relased 33 years ago, Galaga and similar spinoffs are still popular, appearing on smartphones and Xbox Live Arcade.
+Despite being released 33 years ago, Galaga and similar spinoffs are still popular, appearing on smartphones and Xbox Live Arcade.

 This tutorial teaches you how to build a simplified version of Galaga.
 You'll need a copy of the lite version of GameMaker.